-Today we hear from our contributor Mark Swain (Director of Partnerships at the Henley Business School), who focuses on the importance of first impressions.
+Today we hear from our contributor Mark Swain (HR professional), who focuses on the importance of first impressions.

 This morning is a lovely morning.
 Ok, rubbish in a weather sense – howling wind, and that misty rain that makes everything damp.
 But great because I realise how my batteries have recharged after spending time with my family (which I did last night) and meeting brilliant standout people (which I did yesterday afternoon).
 My mind has been busily dissecting and analysing the afternoon’s example; thinking about why they were so memorable, particularly given we’ve only met once.
 Why have they stayed firmly in my mind, as great people and professionals?
 It’s really simple, and let me explain.

 It’s often said that “first impressions last”, so you need to manage those first few minutes when you meet someone.
 Actually, given how judgemental many people can be, they have probably made their decision about you in the first few seconds – if you doubt that, then Google “The 7/11 Rule” by Michael Solomon.
 But to really stand out, you need to manage your next impression and your last impression as well.
 And that’s what the daughter/mother team I met yesterday managed to do – subconsciously and instinctively.
 It was obvious that their: